 The True Faith

 We are saved through Grace by faith in Him alone.
 For this reason, though surely there is much wrong in many Faiths/denominations, the True Church of God may be found in many places.
 No Faith is the One True Faith except for faith in Christ.
 All of us will give an account one day.
 None of us should boast, except of Christ, or think too highly of ourselves.
 We should, however, rightly use God-given discernment to judge the beliefs, philosophies, teachings, and morals espoused by others in the Name of Christ as we test the spirits to see whether or not they are of God.
 We are to exercise sound judgment regarding those who name the name and have nothing to do with those corrupted souls that claim to be saved and yet spread false doctrines, lies, immorality, and lawlessness.
 We are not, however, to judge the world, not during this age.
 God will see to them if we but see to those who would number themselves among us.
 The incoming souls who submit to Christ are to be taught carefully, while those who stand within the fold are to be weighed cautiously.
 Any who engage in sexual immorality, idolatry, selfish greed, or who pursue flesh and passing pleasures rather than the Kingdom of god ought to be corrected and given the opportunity to repent.
 Those who remain steadfast in their rebellion would be better off removed from the community of christ-followers that they might reconsider and repent.

 Science and Faith

 True Science and True Faith stand in harmony as witnesses to Truth.
-Whenever we find a conflict between the two, it is only because fallen humanity (sometimes on one side, sometimes the other, and sometimes both at once) has attempted somehow to subvert the Truth to satisfy its own desires (we are all fallen, subject to temptation and failure) or failed to comprehend what it has observed out of ignorance, willful or otherwise.
+Whenever we find a conflict between the two, it is only because fallen humanity (sometimes on one side, sometimes the other, and sometimes both at once) has attempted somehow to subvert the Truth to satisfy its own desires (we are all fallen, subject to temptation and failure) or failed to comprehend what it has observed out of ignorance, willful or otherwise, and/or arrogance.
 Remember that Science tells us “How,” and Faith tells us “Why.”